 1. General Bicycle/Pedestrian Planning: Respond to requests from MPO communities for assistance in planning bicycle and pedestrian facilities.
 Work with NHDOT, other RPCs, the Bike/Walk Alliance of NH, Seacoast Area Bicycle Routes (SABR) and municipal partners to implement a bicycle and pedestrian traffic counting program.
-Participate in various initiatives of the NHDOT Bicycle and Pedestrian Technical Advisory Committee (BPTAC), and regional bicycle and pedestrian plan in conjunction with public outreach for the upcoming state bike/ped plan update.
+Participate in various initiatives of the NHDOT Bicycle and Pedestrian Technical Advisory Committee (BPTAC), and regional bicycle and pedestrian advisory committees as needed.
+Develop a regional bicycle and pedestrian plan in conjunction with public outreach for the upcoming state bike/ped plan update.

-Activity: Participation in NHDOT BPTAC and update to NH Statewide Bicycle & Pedestrian Plan and Economic Impact Study when they occur.
+Work Product: Participation in NHDOT BPTAC and update to NH Statewide Bicycle & Pedestrian Plan and Economic Impact Study when they occur.
 Work Product: Implement bike and pedestrian traffic counting program including analysis of Strava data (see Section 401 Traffic Count Program) Work Product: Regional Bicycle & Pedestrian Plan